FACTBOX-NY Harbor oil terminals, refineries crippled by Sandy

 sulfur content of less than 0.15 parts per million, effective through Dec.
 7.

-* MOTIVA ENTERPRISES restarted rack operations from its terminal in Sewaren, New Jersey.
+* MOTIVA ENTERPRISES restarted rack operations from its terminal in Sewaren, New Jersey terminal.

 * BUCKEYE PIPELINE said a terminal had a temporary power outage at Inwood, but continued operations